-The systematic review of the hand X-ray studies indicates that there may be differences of more than one year for populations from different parts of the world, but that differences that large are rare (3).
-A study based on automated measurement off hand X-ray images (BoneXpert software) shows similarly (22) that there may be up to a year's difference on average for studies from different parts of the world.
+The systematic review of the hand-wrist studies indicates that there may be differences of more than one year for populations from different parts of the world, but that differences that large are rare (4).
+A study based on automated measurement of hand-wrist radiographs (BoneXpert software) shows similarly (23) that there may be up to a year's difference on average for studies from different parts of the world.
 It is not clear, however, whether these variations are due to regional genetic differences, or to factors such as dietary variations.
 There are also many populations in the world that have not been studied.
 Mapping the regional differences would have demanded a very extensive project, and mapping the causes an even larger project.